flowersteam/Imagine/README.md

 Learning __open-ended repertoire__ of skills requires agents that autonomously explore their environments.
 To do so, they need to self-organize their exploration by generating and selecting their goals ([IMGEP](https://arxiv.org/abs/1708.02190)).
 In this framework, how can agents make creative discoveries?

 In this paper, we propose to equip agents with language grounding capabilities in order to represent goals as language.
-We then leverage language compositionality and systematic generalizaiton as a means to perform __out-of-distribution goal generation__.
+We then leverage language compositionality and systematic generalization as a means to perform __out-of-distribution goal generation__.

 <p align="center">
 <img src="fig/thumbnail_v6.png"/>